 WLBC have announced that the options referred to below are to be reviewed and less Green Belt will be taken to build houses but they will not give details of the changes stating "The Council has still to complete its review of the comments" See planning page for more details.

 CIL (Community Infrastructure Levy) money.
 It was decided to use some of the money from the Community Infrastructure Levy to upgrade the public rights of way throughout the parish.
 A survey of the public footpaths has been undertaken and can be seen here

 Work is ongoing on this project and

 list of works that we feel cannot be managed by councillors and have requested costings for this work from the authors of the report (TEP

-Partnership).
-We are using the report to as leverage to push Lancashire County
+The Environment Partnership).
+We are used the report to as leverage to push Lancashire County

 Council to undertake repair work listed as Health and Safety issues.